Quinta Brunson

 In the camera?

 Those are spiritual to learn that.
+Yeah.

 Those are.

+Don't waste it.
 Don't waste a look.

-And I do trust them because they know
+And I do trust them because they know when they would or wouldn't.

 And then it weirdly kind of became a part of her character for a while that

 Janine is naturally very inviting to these cameras.
+She's excited to smile.

+I love being on this mockery.
 It's going to save the school.

 Whereas Barbara wants nothing to do with these people.

-For Janine, it's vanity.
+Ava's presentation.
+For Janine, it's

-It's another mirror.
+another mirror.
+Exactly.

-Janine, Ava, Ava's vanity, because she just like will love to be seen.
+Janine, Ava, Ava's vanity, because she just would love to be seen.
+Janine's like, this is, yeah.

 We're going to help the school.

-Gregory is naturally
+Gregory. is naturally

+like, what do you call it?
+Hesitant to engage with them at first.
 And then they quickly become his best friends because he's the only normal person here.

 She wants nothing to do with them.

-Having those different relationships, Camera, it's so interesting for the characters.
+She's like, get them the fuck out of this school.
+Where it's so having those different relationships, Camera, is it's so interesting for the characters.

 But,

-but I think, yeah, it's just like if the story calls for it, like, um,
+but I think, yeah, it's just like if the story calls for it, like,

 you know, the shows where there's a voiceover,

-Sex and the City called for that for Carrie's VO.
+Sex and City called for that for Carrie's VO.
+And people try to call that cheap.

 It's not cheap.